QuintusFabius117/Python-Reverse-Shell/README.md

 # Python-Reverse-Shell

 ## Purpose
-A reverse shell made with python that has upload and download capabilities
+A reverse shell made with python

 ## Skills Learned